How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Evaluation

 We evaluate the proposed architectures using three metrics: DL distance, inter-start time MAE, and processing time MAE.
 Summary results are shown in the box plots (Fig.~\ref{EQ1}a, Fig.~\ref{EQ2}a, and Fig.~\ref{EQ3}a), with each point representing a log.
 Detailed per-log results are provided in the corresponding heatmaps (Fig.~\ref{EQ1}b, Fig.~\ref{EQ2}b, and Fig.~\ref{EQ3}b), where bold-bordered cells mark the best-performing architecture per log.
 Lower values indicate better performance.

-Regarding EQ1, we observe in Fig.~\ref{EQ1} that MM outperforms SM-based baselines on the control-flow metric.
+Regarding EQ1(a), we observe in Fig.~\ref{EQ1} that MM outperforms SM-based baselines on the control-flow metric.
 In the heatmap, we see that the outperformance of MM is most visible for event logs with fewer distinct activities (\textit{BPI2017W}, \textit{BPI2012W}, \textit{CVS}, \textit{INS}, and \textit{ACR}, which have less than 20 activities).
 When the number of activities is lower, the embeddings capture richer information about the sequential relations between activity pairs.
 The next-activity sampling method used in MM is then able to better exploit this information relative to the argmax next-activity sampling method used in the baselines.

-Regarding EQ2, Fig.~\ref{EQ2} box plot shows that the three techniques using inter-case features achieve slightly lower inter-case time MAE than the two baselines that rely only on intra-case features.
+Regarding EQ1(b), Fig.~\ref{EQ2} box plot shows that the three techniques using resource contention features achieve slightly lower inter-start time MAE than the two baselines that rely only on intra-case features.
 The heatmap in Fig.~\ref{EQ2}b confirms this observation, particularly for event logs with fewer unique activities (\textit{BPI2017W}, \textit{CVS}, \textit{INS}, and \textit{ACR}).\footnote{An exception is \textit{BPI2012W}, where all the techniques exhibit similar performance.} For logs with larger number of distinct activities, we cannot make a clear conclusion.
-In the P2P log, the two baselines without inter-case features perform poorly, but in the CFS log, the use of inter-case features does not lead to lower inter-start time MAE and, in fact, MM has the worst performance among all techniques.
+In the P2P log, the two baselines without resource contention features perform poorly, but in the CFS log, the use of resource contention features does not lead to lower inter-start time MAE and, in fact, MM has the worst performance among all techniques.

-Regarding EQ3, Fig.~\ref{EQ3} shows that inter-case features have minimal impact on processing time prediction.
-This is expected since processing time is determined by the activity's complexity rather than workload, and the inter-case features capture workload information.
+Regarding EQ1(c), Fig.~\ref{EQ3} shows that resource contention features have minimal impact on processing time prediction.
+This is expected since processing time is determined by the activity's complexity rather than workload, and the resource contention features capture workload information.
 The heatmap in Fig.~\ref{EQ3}b confirms this observation.
 It shows that MM outperforms the baselines in four of the five logs that have less than 20 distinct activities (\textit{BPI2012W}, \textit{CVS}, \textit{INS}, and \textit{ACR}), but there is no clear pattern in the remaining logs.
 The outperformance of MM on these four logs is attributable to the fact that it is able to better predict the next-activity, which in turn results in better predictions of the next activity's processing time.

 The above findings highlight that the use of embeddings has a positive effect in event logs with fewer distinct activities (\textit{BPI2017W}, \textit{BPI2012W}, \textit{CVS}, \textit{ACR}, \textit{INS}) but not in logs with 20+ activities.
 The embeddings we employ (taken from the method in~\cite{0001DR19}) are based on 3-grams, i.e. they look at which activities occur immediately before or after a given activity.
 To achieve better accuracy in logs with more distinct activities, we hypothesize that other types of embeddings are needed, e.g. hierarchical classification~\cite{SillaF11} or adaptive embeddings~\cite{SuccettiRP23}.